As Mark Twain once said “There are only 2 certainties in life. Death and taxes”.

 Now there are a few things that you need to factor in:

-But what it can do is give you a general feel for how the content will display.
-What elements will and won't be visible.
+What this step does, is give you a general feel for how the content will display.
+What elements will and won’t be visible.
 And what on-page elements you need to inspect in more detail in your next crawl.

 It’s the same process as the first step.
 Except that now you’re checking up on the fixes you identified in the first crawl as well as things you want to look at in more detail from spot testing in the browser.